-Though at first, I hadn't intended to write a horror film, I quickly found myself drawn to the formulas most commonly found in the genre, and used some of these unique elements to help me bring a complete narrative to life.
+At first, I hadn't intended to write a horror film, I quickly found myself drawn to the formulas most commonly found in the genre.
+By using some of these unique elements, I was able to bring a complete narrative to life.

-Of course, this horror film about a little girl who discovers a mysterious family living in the foothills behind her remote home, was not very good.
-But being able to accomplish such an incredible feat in one Summer (as I worked full time and prepared to attend college), showed me that writing a horror screenplay requires only a bit of drive, and adhering to a few common best practices.
+Of course, this horror film about a little girl who discovers a mysterious family living in the foothills behind her remote home was not very good.
+But being able to accomplish such an incredible feat in one summer (as I worked full time and was preparing to attend college), showed me that writing a horror screenplay requires only a bit of drive and the ability to adhere to a few of the best and most common practices.

 If you have a passion for telling scary stories, but need a little bit of help transforming that idea into something that functions as a 90 minute film, follow the guide below, where you will learn:

 - What to do before you sit down to write.

 - Introducing your antagonist.

 - Creating rich characters to combat the antagonist.

 - Shaping your narrative to fit a three Act structure.